ltzg/SpatialNI-CRC/README.md

   features such as `TUM_to_STR_NI` and `STR_to_TUM_NI` capture complementary views of the same tumour-stromal interface.

-- **Scales to multicentre WSI cohorts**
-  The manuscript applies SpatialNI to 1,549 patients from four institutional CRC cohorts and TCGA, enabling cross-cohort evaluation of spatial tissue architecture, progression, prognosis and molecular microenvironmental states.

 - **Reveals a progression model of interface expansion**
   SpatialNI identifies a reproducible transition from tumour self-neighbourhoods toward expanded tumour-stromal, tumour-muscular and adipose-associated